eigerco/polka-storage-book/src/storagext-cli/index.md

 The CLI's goal is to ease development and testing and to sidestep some limitations of the Polkadot.js visual interface.

-This chapter covers how to use the `storagext-cli`, and you will find several examples of usage throughout the book.
+This chapter covers how to use the `storagext-cli`, along with that, there are several usage examples available throughout the book.

 ## Getting started